|1||University of New Haven||West Haven, Connecticut|

 - forensic photography

 As an on-campus program, students will learn to collect and analyze evidence samples in the classroom and field.
-Students learn best practices on crime scene evaluations.
+Students are taught best practices on crime scene evaluations.
 This includes photography, evidence collecting and analyses, for the purpose of making sense of the crime.

 The BS in Forensic Science requires 120 credit hours.
 76 credits are major courses, with general credits ranging from 34 – 40 credit hours, and 4 – 10 electives.